 “A balance has been struck here so that there is a common vision between importers and local producers on how the anti-dumping law will work.
 There are many checks and balances that have been placed in the law that will protect importers from harm, because the process of filing an anti-dumping appeal, launching a case and making a conclusion are not easy processes.
 Both importers and local producers have their own protection mechanisms,” Silagava said.

-Not everyone agrees with Silagava, and many fear the anti-dumping law will increase prices, make the activities of importers more difficult, and increase prices for consumers.
+Not everyone agrees with Silagava, and many fear the anti-dumping law will increase prices, make the activities of importers more difficult and increase prices for consumers.

 Economist Irakli Makalatia says the anti-dumping law will place local producers in a ‘greenhouse environment’ and afford them too much protection.
-He notes Georgia is an import-dependent country (the share of imports in the total trade turnover is 71%), and that the solution to such a problem is promoting competition amongst imports, not stifling them.
+He notes Georgia is an import-dependent country (the share of imports in total trade turnover is around 70%), and that the solution to such a problem is promoting competition amongst imports, not stifling them.
 In creating artificial price barriers, this competition is hurt, and so is the consumer’s ability to buy products at a lower price.

 Makalatia points out that every coin has two sides – trade barriers could lead to the formation of undesirable externalities, such as local monopolies, and a rise in the share of smuggling and the black market.